utlandr/dynup/README.md

 And run with your personalized FreeDNS 'Direct URL' DNS update link:
 `dynup -q <url>`

+#### Features

+  - Script can run as a daemon.

 #### Improvements
-I hope to add the following improvements in the future:

-  - Daemonize option so the script runs independently of the user
+Features that I am working on:

   - Multiple test webservers/option for users to determine a webserver themselves
   - Multiple servers to monitor (under the same subnet)
   - Alternative methods to the update process
+  - Better logging.